 A beautiful village you will pass en route to Maienfeld.
 It’s best known for the Bad Ragaz resort Quellenhof that is home to the thermal waters that helped relax and revitalize author Spyri.
 The Quellenhof resort has an 18-hole golf course and provides luxury spa services.

 There is the classic center dressed in colorful storefronts of the many boutiques that are here in town.
-Pubs and eateries are plentiful to be aware, all close for long lunches.
+Pubs and eateries are plentiful to be aware of, all close for long lunches.

 There is a beautiful stream that runs through Bad Ragaz that is worth looking at.
 Even the bridge is dressed in planters full of magnolias.